dotnet/AspNetCore.Docs/aspnetcore/mvc/razor-pages/filter.md

 * Run initialization code before model binding occurs.
 * Be implemented on a page or globally.

 [PageModel](/dotnet/api/microsoft.aspnetcore.mvc.razorpages.pagemodel?view=aspnetcore-2.0) constructors run before the handler methods, but they don't have access to the [HttpContext](/dotnet/api/microsoft.aspnetcore.mvc.razorpages.pagemodel.httpcontext?view=aspnetcore-2.0#Microsoft_AspNetCore_Mvc_RazorPages_PageModel_HttpContext).
 Filters have a [FilterContext](/dotnet/api/microsoft.aspnetcore.mvc.filters.filtercontext?view=aspnetcore-2.0) derived parameter, which provides access to a subset of the `HttpContext`.
+Filters also differ from middleware in that they have context.

 [View or download sample code](https://github.com/aspnet/Docs/tree/live/aspnetcore/tutorials/razor-pages/razor-pages-start/sample/RazorPagesMovie) ([how to download](xref:tutorials/index#how-to-download-a-sample))